naveenpogiri/Java-MultiClient-Chat-Application/README.md

 # Java Multi-Client Chat Application

-## Overview
+## About the Project

-This project is a Java Socket Programming application that enables multiple clients to communicate with each other through a central server.
-Each connected client runs in a separate thread, allowing multiple users to chat simultaneously.
+This is a simple Java chat application developed using Socket Programming and Multithreading.
+The main aim of this project is to allow multiple clients to connect to a server and communicate with each other in real time through the console.

+I developed this project to understand how client-server communication works in Java and how multiple users can be handled using threads.

 ## Features

-- Multi-client communication
-- Socket Programming
-- Multithreading using Runnable
+- Multiple clients can connect to the server.
+- Each client joins the chat with a username.
-- Broadcast messages to all connected clients
+- Messages are shared with all connected clients.
-- Username support
-- Join and leave notifications
+- Join and leave notifications are displayed.
-- Console-based chat application
+- Supports multiple clients at the same time using multithreading.

 ## Technologies Used